Comparison of Royaltie Gem, Asirvia Go, and Elify Shuffle/Wave

 If you have heard of Proximity Marketing and are interested in learning what it is all about and/or you want to learn about the different vendors who offer the devices and service, you have come to the right place.
 In this post, I will compare the 3 leading options (Royaltie, Asirvia, and Elify).

-Note: At the writing of this post, I’m an affiliate or representative of all 3 options which was the only real way to understand the services enough to write this article.
+Note: At the writing of this post, I’m an affiliate or representative of all 3 options (See Updates) which was the only real way to understand the services enough to write this article.
 I went into this exercise to honestly find the best option for me – understanding each would have their pros and cons.
 Hyperlinks to sign up pages exist for all companies throughout the post – everywhere each company name is mentioned.

 I’m sure there will be updates to this post as we go forward based on feedback and updates from all the companies.
 I welcome all feedback on this post.